vityavv/bin/README.md

 Basically this is a super-WIP "replacement" for Google Drive.
 I'd appreciate a better name.
 I'm making this because I keep trying to use Vim shortcuts in google drive and it is not very great.

+## Features

+1. Customizable text editor (Ace) with support for Vim/Emacs keybindings, different colorschemes, fonts, and many features of its own.
+2. Everything is customizable, including the style of the editor, the style of the pages, and the style of what comes out of the editor (what you render).
+3. Image editor using Toast UI!
+4. PRESENTATIONS, using the built-in `sent` rendering method: modeled after [suckless' sent](https://tools.suckless.org/sent/).

 ## Goals

 ### Editor